Equal Access to Justice Act: Costs

 Some costs may be compensated by the EAJA, including federal court filing fee.
 28 U.S.C. §§ 2412(a)(1) and (a)(2), and (d)(2)(A).

-Payment of Fees to Litigant and Payment of Government Debts
+Payment of fees to litigant and payment of government debts

 In Astrue v.
 Ratliff, 560 U.S. 586 (2010) the Supreme Court unanimously held that an EAJA award is payable to the litigant, not his or her attorney, and is subject to offset to satisfy a pre-existing debt that the litigant owes to the United States.

-Amendments

-Proposed
+Proposed amendment

 The Open Book on Equal Access to Justice Act (H.R.
 2919; 113th Congress) was introduced into the United States House of Representatives on August 1, 2013.
 The bill would amend the Equal Access to Justice Act by requiring the Administrative Conference of the United States (ACUS) to prepare a report each year on the amount of fees and other expenses awarded by federal courts to nonfederal entities when they prevail in a case against the United States.